QiuYukang/5G-LENA/doc/source/nr-module.rst

 highest average SNR is selected.
 For the beam-search method, our simulator supports abstraction of the beam ID through two angles (azimuth and elevation).
 A new interface allows you to have the beam ID available at MAC layer for scheduling purposes.

+Both methods are, as of today, ideal in the sense that no physical resources are employed to do the beam selection procedure, and as such no errors in the selection are taken into account.